leriley/Final-Project-Digital-System-2024/sai.md

-### Tools for Drawing With
-Along with a drawing program, you'll want a graphics tablet.
-A graphics tablet is a pressure-sentitive pad that allows you to hand-draw images with a stylus.
-The tablet I use at the moment is by [wacom](https://www.wacom.com/en-us).

 ## About Paint Tool Sai
 Paint Tool Sai is a graphics editor, comparable to Photoshop, mainly used for creating digital artwork.
 It is lightweight but has very powerful tools.
 Check out the website [here](https://www.systemax.jp/en/sai/).
 I am using Sai 2.